 - 1. Q. If a player intentionally goes beyond the boundary of the field of play at the taking of a penalty-kick, should the Referee caution him and if he repeats the offence, send him off? - A. Yes. - Q. If a penalty-kick is re-taken because the goalkeeper moved his leg, must the same player take the kick again or could another player do so ?
-A. Another player could re-take the penalty-kick. - 3.
+A. Another player could re-take the penalty-kick. - A. Anomer player could re-lake the penalty-kick. - 3.
 Q. If a player taking a penalty-kick back-heels the ball to a colleague, who scores, should the goal be allowed ? - A. No. The goal should be disallowed and the penalty-kick re-taken. - 4.
 Q. Can a player taking a penalty-kick push the ball forward for a colleague to run to it and score ? - A. Yes, provided -